Uraxii/gdvcsharp-api/api/src/Documentation/Path Traversal.md

 ```csharp
 string basePath = Path.Combine(Directory.GetCurrentDirectory(), baseDir);
 ```
-You can then verify your absolute path starts as intended and belongs in the proper scope with case ignored added to avoid false-positives
+You can then verify your absolute path starts as intended and belongs in the proper scope with case ignored added to avoid false-positives.
 ```csharp
 if (!absPath.StartsWith(basePath + Path.DirectorySeparatorChar, StringComparison.OrdinalIgnoreCase))
 {